Installing a Backyard Putting Green

 Stakes determine the radius of the putting green.
 Locate the stakes based on design to create the arcs.
 Just starting the fine grade.
 Team members raking sand on top of compacted base.

 The project designer takes elevation shots to properly measure the grade.
-An insider trick: Use a golf ball to see how it rolls on the fine sand, which shows you how to set/adjust the curves.
+An insider trick: Use a golf ball to see how the ball rolls on the fine sand.
+This shows you how to set and adjust the breaks and curves.

 Golf cups set and fine grade established.

-Blue outline on the green, and the cups are set.
-Global syn turf provides all the golf equipment and elements.
+The blue outline marks green, and then the cups are set.
+Global Syn-Turf provides all the golf equipment and elements.
 They bring the cups in, the pins.
 The artistic element on this project gets granular, and you can make fine adjustments to the finished project.
-In-house golf expert Rusk Jones personally designed the green to replicate shots at Sugar Loaf Country Club in Duluth, GA, based on existing knowledge of the course.
+In-house golf expert Rusk Jones personally designed the green to replicate shots at Sugar Loaf Country Club in Duluth, Georgia, based on existing knowledge of the course.

 Chalking out the cuts on the green.